david100gom/pang-sdk-java/README.md

 #### Example 1 : Sending random number using PangMqtt API
 <a href="https://github.com/pangdata/pang-sdk-java/blob/master/examples/examples/PangMqttExample.java" target="_blank">link to source</a>

+This example does not use the pang.properties file.
+You can use it directly without any configuration.
 ```java
 Pang pang = new PangMqtt("username", "userkey");